Current through End of 2007 Legislative Legislative Session

 History: L. 1986, ch.
 35, § 2; L. 2007, ch, 140, § 10, July 1.

-(a) Except as provided in K.S.A.
-8-1344 and 8-1345, and amendments thereto, and in subsection (b) or (c), each front seat occupant of a passenger car manufactured with safety belts in compliance with federal motor vehicle safety standard no. 208 who is 18 years of age or older, shall have a safety belt properly fastened about such person's body at all times when the passenger car is in motion.
+(1) each occupant of either a passenger car manufactured with safety belts in compliance with federal motor vehicle safety standard no. 208, or an autocycle, who is 18 years of age or older, shall have a safety belt properly fastened about such person’s body at all times when the passenger car is in motion, and

-(c) This section does not apply to:
+(b) This section does not apply to:

 (1) An occupant of a passenger car who possesses a written statement from a licensed physician that such person is unable for medical reasons to wear a safety belt system;